asmov/galacksi-orbit/README.md

 License (AGPL3 & CC-BY-SA-4)
 ------------------------------------------------------------------------------------------------------------------------
 Galacksi Orbit: A multiplayer space shooter set in the Galacksi universe
 Copyright (C) 2025 Asmov LLC
-Asmov is a trademark (TM) of Asmov LLC.
+Asmov is a trademark (TM) of Asmov LLC
-Galacksi is a trademark (TM) of Asmov LLC.
+Galacksi is a trademark (TM) of Asmov LLC

 This distribution is comprised of Software and Multimedia assets (images, videos, sounds, music, etc.).